The five main SEND Tribunal appeal routes

 Prepare your SEND35A

 Draft your grounds of appeal, gather your evidence, and complete the appeal registration form.
-State what the LA decided, why you disagree, and what you want the Tribunal to order.
+State what the local authority decided, why you disagree, and what you want the Tribunal to order.

 Submit before your deadline